Calcium Sulfonate Grease vs Lithium Grease: Which One Should You Use?

 • General-purpose lubrication

 Lithium grease is popular because of the balance in its performance across different operating conditions like temperature, load, and mechanical stability.
+Find out more VG-based industrial grease performance.

 What Is Calcium Sulfonate Grease?

 On the other hand, calcium sulfonate grease is a modern grease technology that uses overbased calcium sulfonate thickener instead of the regular soap-based thickener.
 This thickener comes with built-in EP performance and exceptional stability.
+Find out more about moly grease vs standard EP grease.

 Calcium sulfonate grease is designed for severe operating conditions.
+Check out the latest update about non-soap bentonite grease.

 1. Load-Carrying Capability